Ryan Tedder: OneRepublic

 On May 17, 2019, the band released the single "Rescue Me".
 On August 27, OneRepublic announced the single "Wanted", which was released on September 6.
 A promotional single, "Somebody to Love", was released on September 11.
 On August 26 and 27, they performed at Red Rocks to a special first-ever collaboration with the Colorado Symphony with songs chosen and crafted with the orchestra, the band, and Red Rocks acoustics in mind.
 On September 15, 2019, Tedder announced that the new album was to be titled called Human, and would be released in November 2019.
 "Rescue Me", "Wanted" and "Somebody to Love" are all scheduled to be on the album.

 On November 19, 2019, Tedder said that the album is planned to be released in spring 2020.
 On January 22, 2020, Tedder announced over Instagram that the new album would be wrapped by March.
 On March 10, 2020, the band announced their third single "Didn't I", which was released on March 13, 2020.
 Human was announced on the same day to be set for release on May 8, 2020.
 "Better Days" was released as the fourth single from the album on March 25, 2020, with all proceeds donated to MusiCares.
 As a result of the COVID-19 pandemic, the band announced the release of Human to have been postponed to the fall of 2020.

 On May 5, 2021, the band released the song "Run" along with a music video.
 On July 1, 2021, they announced that Human would be released on August 27 and later on August 11, 2021, revealed the tracklist with 16 songs on the deluxe and 13 on the standard version.
 The album came out as scheduled on August 27 along with the single "Someday", along with a music video as well.

 Tedder is a multi-instrumentalist.
 During OneRepublic's performances, he switches from singing lead vocals to playing guitar, bass guitar, tambourine, or piano.
 On occasion, he plays drums alongside the band's main percussionist, Eddie Fisher.
+Tedder also whistles in some of the band's music (Brian Willett does the live whistling, being the best whistler of the band), most well known in "I Ain't Worried".